Ivan-Mol/Ivan-Mol/README.md

 ## Other skills:
 [![My Skills](https://skillicons.dev/icons?i=ps,figma,ableton)](https://skillicons.dev)

-## And also:

-Hobbies are an essential part of our lives, providing an outlet for creativity and personal expression.
-My favorite hobbies are music(metal, ambient), photography, art and design.
-One of my favorite hobbies is Digital Art, where I enjoy expressing my creativity and experimenting with various design techniques.
-Another hobby of mine is traveling.
-I have been fortunate enough to explore 20 countries so far, immersing myself in different cultures, cuisines, and landscapes.
-When I'm not designing or exploring the world, you can often find me at metal gigs.
-I'm a passionate fan of metal music, and attending live concerts gives me an electrifying rush of energy.
-To balance out my creative and cultural pursuits, I also prioritize my health and fitness.
-I regularly hit the gym to stay active and maintain a healthy lifestyle.
-Overall, these hobbies fulfill different aspects of my life.
-They allow me to express my creativity, satisfy my sense of wanderlust, indulge in my musical preferences, and stay physically and mentally fit.
-Engaging in these activities brings me happiness and a sense of personal growth.

 <!--
 **Ivan-Mol/Ivan-Mol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.